tyxla/Gravity-Forms-Multiple-Form-Instances/README.md

 #### Version 1.0

+Gravity Forms: Multiple Form Instances is a small plugin for WordPress.

-Used in conjunction with Gravity Forms.
+Used in conjunction with the awesome Gravity Forms plugin.

 Allows multiple instances of the same form to be displayed on a single page when using AJAX.